matthew-brett/scipy-meson-work/farewell_distutils.md

 * `prepare_metadata_for_build_wheel` (prepares `.dist-info` directory
   containing wheel metadata for wheel to be build).

-The frontend will always call `build_sdist` to build an Sdist, and `build_wheel` to build a wheel.
+The frontend will always call `build_sdist` to build an sdist, and `build_wheel` to build a wheel.
 It's up to the frontend whether to try calling the other optional backend functions like `get_requires_for_build_sdist`.